 Flavor Profiles That Complement Caviar

-Caviar’s primary notes are salinity, richness, brine, and a subtle nuttiness.
-Drinks that refresh the palate and enhance umami are your best companions.
-Think crisp, high-acidity bubbles, clean mineral-driven wines, or ice-cold spirits.
+Caviar's primary notes are salinity, richness, brine, and a subtle nuttiness.
+Drinks that refresh the palate and enhance umami are your best companions — think crisp, high-acidity bubbles, clean mineral-driven wines, or ice-cold spirits.

 Texture and Temperature Matter

-Texture is everything.
 Bubbles cleanse the palate, chilled beverages balance salt, and smooth pours harmonize with the creamy mouthfeel of the roe.
 Always serve caviar well-chilled (around 28–32°F) to maximize flavor and texture.

 Why Sommeliers Treat Caviar Like Fine Wine